BlockScience/subspace/README.md

 |  [psuu/](subspace_model/psuu/)  |  Pipeline components for analyzing PSuU datasets.  |

-### Goals of the System

-The purpose of the economic model is to enable the subspace team to optimize the following goals given their choices of initialization parameters for the system.

-1. **Rational Economic Incentives**
-    - Ensuring the economic parameters encourage behaviors supporting the network's long-term viability and growth.
-    - Incentives should be proportional to effort.
-    - Participation is smooth.
-2. **Community Incentivization**
-    - Creating incentives that encourage participation from all defined stakeholders (farmers, operators, nominators).
-    - Community owned supply should be maximized
-    - Rewards should be spread across as many actors as possible
-    - Early adopters should be incentivized
-3. **Supply and Demand Equilibrium / Distributional Equilibrium**
-    - Balancing the issuance and distribution of tokens to support both the network's scalability and the fair distribution of resources among participants.
-    - Increase in supply (eg. space pledged and operator pools) should track increases in demand (eg. storage & compute fees).

 ### Methodology

 For further information on the methodology used in this modeling work, please refer to the [Subspace PSUU Work Plan Methodology Document](resources/subspace-psuu-work-plan-methodology.md).

 ## Background